Classic Buses Profiles

 An unexpected benefit for the passenger was that on cold days (and there must have been many of those in Dundee), they had the chance to sit on the lengthwise bench seat visible on the right hand side of this picture.
 Under that was the engine, so the seat was always warm !

 This picture is not from George Bett, but was kindly sent by Iain Farquhar.
 He says he is fairly certain he took it in May 1965 from 38 Kingennie Terrace, where he lived for 10 years as a 9-19 year old.
 The dramatic sky frames tree-lopper and driver trainer YJ 2792, a 1936 Daimler COG6 which had been No.65 in service.
-George Bett took a picture of this same service vehicle in the 1950s (click here to view), but this photo, taken a year before it was finally retired, shows it in the later all-over green livery, yet still sporting the same dents and scrapes !
-Thank you Iain for the photo.
+George Bett took a picture of this same service vehicle in the 1950s (click here to view), but this photo, taken a year before it was finally retired, shows it in the later all-over green livery, yet still sporting the same dents and scrapes!
+Thank you to Iain for the photo, which leads us on to the picture below;

 Returning to George Bett's photo again, this picture probably shows one of the 1951 Croft-bodied Daimler CVD6s under construction.
 This was the batch of ten (fleet numbers 125-134) that included AYJ and BTS-registered vehicles.
 Maybe a reader can throw some more light on the subject.